-The Estuary and Salmon Restoration Program (ESRP) provides funding and technical assistance to organizations working to restore the shoreline and nearshore habitats critical to salmon and other fish species in Puget Sound.
-The program was established to advance urgent and obvious projects using the scientific foundation as developed by the Puget Sound Nearshore Ecosystem Restoration Project.
+The Estuary and Salmon Restoration Program (ESRP) provides funding and technical assistance to organizations working to restore shoreline and nearshore habitats critical to salmon and other species in Puget Sound.
+The program was established to advance projects using the scientific foundation developed by the Puget Sound Nearshore Ecosystem Restoration Project.

-A strong link to science, paired with taking an ecosystem-scale approach, ensures that ESRP’s investment decisions are strategic and that the program's efforts will translate into healthy and resilient estuaries, bays and shorelines.
+A strong link to science, paired with an ecosystem-scale approach, ensures that ESRP’s investment decisions are strategic and that the program's efforts will translate into healthy and resilient estuaries, bays, and shorelines.

-Today, ESRP is a partnership between the Washington Department of Fish and Wildlife, the Recreation and Conservation Office, and the Puget Sound Partnership, comprised of four different grant programs:
+Today, ESRP is a partnership between the Washington Department of Fish and Wildlife, the Recreation and Conservation Office, and the Puget Sound Partnership, and is comprised of four grant programs:

 ESRP Grant Program overview

 ESRP distributes funds through a competitive project evaluation and selection process that results in an "Investment Plan" or ranked project list.
 New project proposals are solicited through a Request for Proposals (RFP) and evaluated by a technical review team made up of members from multiple agencies and organizations throughout Puget Sound.
 This team ranks projects using criteria made available to project applicants as they develop proposals.
-This evaluation results in a fair process that identifies the most promising restoration and protection opportunities that are ready to advance.
+This evaluation results in a fair process that identifies the most promising restoration and protection opportunities.

 Restoration and Protection